Stevenson University Emergency Procedures

 If bomb threat is received by voice mail:

-- Save the voice mail and call 911 and Campus Security.
+- Save the voice mail and call 911 and Campus Safety.

 If bomb threat is received by email:

 - Do not delete the email.
-Make a hard copy and call 911 and Campus Security.
+Make a hard copy and call 911 and Campus Safety.

 An AED is a lightweight, portable device that delivers an electric shock through the chest to the heart.
 The shock can potentially stop an irregular heart beat (arrhythmia) and allow a normal rhythm to resume following sudden cardiac arrest (SCA).
 SCA occurs when the heart malfunctions and stops beating unexpectedly.